A noise variance allows you to vary from the limits of the noise control code under specific circumstances, usually for a limited period of time.

 In deciding whether a proposal is eligible for this variance, we consider:

-The application fee for a noise variance is the DPD base fee.
+The application fee for a noise variance is the Seattle DCI base fee.
 We may charge additional hourly review fees for technical, economic, and major public project construction variances.
 Please see our Fee Subtitle for current rates.

 Temporary variance.
 You must tell neighboring, affected properties that you are applying for a noise variance 72 hours before your start date.